-- advancing the theoretical and algorithmic foundations of ML in an internationally competitive manner
+- advance the theoretical and algorithmic foundations of ML in an internationally competitive manner

-- opening up new scientific and technical ML applications
+- open up new scientific and technical ML applications

-- striving for simpler and improved usability of ML methods for industry and the sciences as a whole
+- achieve simpler and improved usability of ML methods for industry and the sciences as a whole

-- generating new research contributions by jointly exploring new interdisciplinary research fields in the sciences and medicine
+- generate new research contributions by jointly exploring new interdisciplinary research fields in the sciences and medicine.

 The BZML will also implement structures to create open platforms for knowledge and technology exchange in ML, both for industry and science.
 Its methodological approach is based on the interaction between ML and applications in biomedicine, communication, and digital humanities.